KathurimaKimathi/KathurimaKimathi/README.md

 ### Hi there 👋

-I am a software developer and my main stack(s) include:
+I am a software developer and my main stack is:
 - Golang

 ### 🌱 I’m currently:
 #### Advancing:
  - Golang
  - Project Management
+ - Automation with GCP

 #### Learning:
  - Spring framework with Java
- - Automation with GCP

 ### 👯 I’m looking to collaborate on:
- - Any API development using Golang
+ - Any software development preferrably bu not limited to Golang

  ### Stats